annakovesdi/eco-era-store/README.md

 -how to use category description in template -customise error messages
 -bug stripe - form did not submit with anchor tag, only with button.
+-bug update shopping bag - when clicking on the first does not update amount.second yes -checkout form: error message does not disappear after error is fixed -add countryselect dropdown